StellarScript/stellarlibs/packages/aws-ecr/README.md

 ## 1. Configure Application<a name="configure-application"></a>

-To configure an application, use the following command.
-This command will generate dockerfile and project targets to manage containers.
+Command is used to configure an application.
+This command will generate a Dockerfile and project targets to manage containers.

 ```bash
 nx g @aws-nx/aws-ecr:configure <APP_NAME>
     [--tag <String | String[]>]
 ```

+#### Options:

+- `--tag` (optional): Tags can be used to categorize your applications.
+You can pass multiple --tag arguments.
+For example, --tag frontend --tag experimental.

 <br>

 ## 2. Auth Ecr<a name="auth-ecr"></a>

-To authenticate aws ecr, use the following command:
+Command is used to authenticate with AWS ECR.

 ```bash
 nx auth <App_Name>